salesforce/lwc/docs/proposals/0103-wire-adapters.md

 ## Extended Proposal

 There are known use cases where adapters will use DOM Events to retrieve data from the DOM hierarchy.
 This is not possible because wire adapters are not provided access to the host element as an EventTarget.
-This section proposes a solution.
+This section proposes a solution: the EventTarget provided to the wire adapter factory bridges dispatched events to the host element.

 ### Extended basic example